 I enjoy the chance occurrence of where glaze goes when I play with dripping and pouring glazes.
 It turns out random because it is hard to control; this give me good practice in letting go of control.
 I hand paint around the dripped/poured glazes.
 This was a process I started in the summer 2017...still doing it in 2019 (and in 2020 now and then).
 These are my favorite color combos in poured/dripped glazes.
 These top ones (reds with dark glaze) were finished early Sept.
 2019.
 Elaine, a student, first used this combination of blue glazes.
 Thanks for the inspiration!
 Double wall container, gorgeous glaze mixing.
 Plate and bowl, colorful set.
 Black in middle, earthy deep bowl.
 Big dish! and matching handled bowl.
 All contents of this site are property of Debra A. Griffin ©1981-2021.
 No images on this site may be used without permission.

 A vase can hold cut flowers from the garden.
 Or a plant you want to root.
 Or dried natural material.
 Or it can be left empty, as it holds a space on a shelf or table top.
 I make vases because I am inspired to play with form, and they turn out this way.
 I feel happy with this one called Pockets .
-I have it on my kitchen counter with a matching red rock in a pocket and some spider plant babies rooting in the middle.
-This is set of two small vases with carved rims.
-The bases are made from repurposed extra handles and form a heart.
+I have it on my kitchen counter with a matching red rock in a pocket Sometimes, I have spider plant babies in water in the middle and the pockets.
+This is set of two small vases with hollow carved rims.
+The bases are made from repurposed extra handles that form a heart.
 This is a "frog" for flower arranging (flute-like structures are glazed into the water dish).
 Heart Rim Vases, carved.
 This large round vase is decorated with texture from a resist, wash-away technique.
 Fused-glass pieces I made, wired into custom cut spaces.
-Watercolor Tree Contour Pitcher Blue Curves My potter friend, Elizabeth, came to my studio one day and threw bottles.
-She left them for me to trim, carve and
+Watercolor Tree Blue Curves Triangle Vase (this has a wider bottom than I could capture in a photo) My potter friend, Elizabeth, came to

 It is fun to create small things.
 My reminder stones are my most popular item.
 You can write a message on the back and give it as a gift.
 It can be carried in a pocket or kept in an often seen spot... like at a computer.
 Activism Stones (4 change, equality...)
 Salt shakers (load from the bottom, no stopper needed!).
 Favors for Shoba & David's Wedding.
 Rear View Mirror Charms (can hang anywhere).
 Garlic keeper.
 Spice graters.
 Hand-built "Mushroom" Bowls.
 Open Mouthed Wood Nymph.
 Ring Holders.
 All contents of this site are property of Debra A. Griffin ©1981-2021.
 No images on this site may be used without permission.